elastic/stream2es/README.md

 % stream2es generator --fields "f1:int:128,f2:str:2" --dictionary /tmp/dict
 ```

 Fortunately, most *nix systems come with `/usr/share/dict/words`, which is a great choice if you just need some English text.
+Linux distributions also have other packages you can install.

 ## Wikipedia